numbers

 Willem shrugged.
 “She said you’re cute, didn’t she?”

 Jay stared at him.
 Willem smiled and tapped the table with his fingers.
-They ate mostly in silence and when the bill came, Jay waved Willem’s wallet away.
+After that they ate largely in silence except for a few clipped comments about how their other friends were doing.
+When the bill came, Jay waved Willem away.
 As the waitress took the check, she lingered for a moment at the table, waiting for a second with the receipt balanced delicately on the tray.
-She smiled at Jay but he only looked at her shyly, then glanced down at the floor and left.
+She smiled at Jay, waiting for him to say something or ask for her number, but he only glanced at her, then looked at the floor.